The Perils of Polling Part I: Can Polling Really Tell Us Who Will Win the 2020 American Presidential Election?Add bookmark

 Why?
 Because hard-working, brilliant statisticians discovered how to get the same information from carefully selected, relatively small samples.

-Making the correct inferences on small size samples taken from large or sometimes infinite statistical universes is the subject matter basic and advanced statistics.
+Making the correct inferences on small size samples taken from large or sometimes infinite statistical universes is the subject matter of basic and advanced statistics.

 If the sampling process is properly carried out, an analysis of the samples makes it possible to infer information about the statistical universe within the limits of unavoidable chance errors of sampling–the so-called margin of error.